fastly/pushpin/README.md

 Features
 --------

-  * Implement any realtime HTTP API using any webserver for the logic
+  * Implement any realtime HTTP/WebSocket API using any webserver for the logic
   * Proxied requests are streamed, so non-realtime requests remain unhindered
   * Fault tolerant multiprocess design reduces risk if things go wrong
   * Handle thousands of simultaneous connections